sunny-g/xdr/README.md

 XDR provides:

+- base XDR type modules
-- base modules for defining your own custom type modules
+- compound XDR type modules for defining your own custom types
-- built in validation, encoder and decoder functions for each module
+- built-in validation, encoding and decoding functions for each base and compound/custom module

 ## Installation